marcus-seldin/myokine-signaling/README.md

 We apologize for bulky and recursive portions of the scripts.
 Realizing that there and more efficent mechanisms of executing these analyses, we felt that breaking down step-by-step is helpful to facilitate learning.

-All feedback is welcome, please email: mseldin@uci.edu
+All feedback is welcome, please email: lmvelez@uci.edu & mseldin@uci.edu